 Fortunately, the tiki bar and restaurant are separated from the motel rooms and the lively scene there dies down dramatically after the sun sets.

-During shoulder or off-season, rates at Gilbert’s can be $110 to $120.
-High season makes it less of a bargain at $200 to $300 a night (not excessive for lodging in the Keys at peak times.)
+During shoulder or off-season, weekday rates at Gilbert’s can be $180 a night.
+High season makes it less of a bargain at $350 to $450 a night (which is, sadly, not excessive for lodging in the Keys at peak times.)

 Things that add to the value at Gilbert’s Resort: A good breakfast is included and each adult guest gets a free drink ticket at the bar.
 There’s an attractive swimming pool (not available to tiki-bar visitors.)